zhangrengang/phytop/README.md

 ![pie](example_data/legend_forintroduce/astral.tree.bar.noshow-1.png)
 **Figure.
 Visual result of Phytop on example data with specified node information not displayed.**  The information about the specified node is not displayed

-Visual parameters for adjusting fonts
+Visual parameters for adjusting fonts:

 1.Adjust the leaf size
 ```
 phytop astral.tree -leaf_size 20